 Widespread flooding can devastate parts of the community and leaves an impression for years beyond an event.
-We have also seen some tragic drownings in our waterways over the years and climate change will lead to an increase in such events.
+We have also seen some tragic drownings in our waterways over the years.

-- Provide equipment and training for crews - Develop flood plans and provide operational risk information for crews - · Work with partners to prepare for flood risk - Campaign to members of the public to educate them about the dangers posed by bodies of water - Work closely with the Environment Agency (EA) to share ideas - Make a specialist water rescue team available to respond locally and nationally - Conduct regular evaluation of our work in relation to water related incidents
+- Provide equipment and training for crews - Develop flood plans and provide operational risk information for crews - Work with partners to prepare for flood risk - Campaign to members of the public to educate them about the dangers posed by bodies of water - Work closely with the Environment Agency (EA) to share ideas - Make a specialist water rescue team available to respond locally and nationally - Conduct regular evaluation of our work in relation to water related incidents